2mol/loser-hack/README.md

 - because you didn't notice that you had to send your CV, a handwritten motivational letter, and erotic fanfiction featuring the the all-male cast of the Jury in a sensual yet tasteful tropical island setting? (mentioned on the registration page, go look it up)
 - because the only language choices were Java and PHP 4 (list recited purely from memory)
-- because you're not an "idea person"
+- because you're not an idea person
 - because you don't blockchain, and machine learning is soo 2015

-In short:
+In short

 - because you're just **not very cool**

-You're just a total LOSER.
+You're a total LOSER.
 And now your feelings are hurt.

 But **wait**, now there's a solution!
 Get together with other losers in a completely uncompetitive environment where EVERYBODY WINS A PRIZE.

 ## features

+More synergies!
+Less corporate!
+Low effort!
+More exclamation marks than our competitors!

 We have

 - No speakers
-- No organization to speak of (apart from a location)
+- A complete lack of organization (but we have a location!)
 - No sponsorship
 - No plastic nametags that you can hang around your neck
 - No free garbage
 - No Jury
-- No Winners
+- No winners
 - No expectations!

 ## location

 Juri's living room, near Central in the middle of Zurich.
-Now with 100% more WiFi, provided our neighbour's router stays plugged in the entire time.
+Now with more WiFi, provided our neighbour doesn't change the password again.

 ## FAQ